TITLE:

 · Monitor fire protection systems at the central location in the accelerator-site guard station.

-· Respond to fire alarm activations in accordance with established procedures outlined within the Fire Protection Supplement.
+· Respond to fire alarm activations in accordance with established department procedures.

-· Monitor areas for physical fire safety during roving patrols (contact the Fire Protection Engineer regarding deficiencies).
+· Monitor areas for physical fire safety during roving patrols; contact the Fire Marshal regarding deficiencies.

 · Serve as Subject Matter Expert (SME) for the fire-protection systems and associated components.